Official Rules of Twelve Man Football

 4 Picking Procedure

-4.1 Picking Games Each player must guess the winners of that week's CFL games.
+4.1 Picking Games Each player must guess the winners of that week's CFL games (3 or 4 games per week).

 4.2 Scoring A correct pick awards the number of points wagered (see Rule 5).
 Otherwise, no points are awarded.